Bleeding and clotting disorders - investigation

 - Factor XII deficiency

-- A lupus-like anticoagulant which is usually a transient post-viral phenomenon, prolongs the APTT and is not corrected by mixing "50:50" with normal plasma.
+- A lupus-like anticoagulant which is usually a transient post-viral phenomenon, prolongs the APTT and is often not corrected by mixing "50:50" with normal plasma.

 Bibliography